skttl/konstrukt-documentation/api/data-views-builders.md

 * **GetDataViews:** Returns the list of data views to choose from.
 * **GetDataViewWhereClause:** Returns the boolean where clause expression for the given data views alias.

-## Setting the data views builder of a list view
+## Setting the data views builder of a collection

-A data views builder is assigned to a list view as part of the list view configuration.
-See [List View API Documentation](collection-list-views.md#defining-data-views) for more info.
+A data views builder is assigned to a collection as part of the collection configuration.
+See [Collections API Documentation](collections.md#defining-data-views) for more info.